TRANSITIONAL STATE FORUMS

 A Guide for Vajrayana Buddhists

 We are all approaching death and we can do this with confidence, if we feel prepared.
 Buddhism teaches us that this is one of the most profound opportunities of our lifetime.
 With the guidance of Venerable Gyatrul Rinpoche, Julie Rogers has created and will share a concise manual of instructions to assist ourselves and others with transition.
-Presented in a simple and direct manner according to Vajrayana tradition, she’ll discuss ways to ready oneself for the end of life, facing the approach of death, preparing the body, engaging in practice, observing behavior that benefits the deceased, and Vajrayana cremation.
+Presented in a simple and direct manner according to Vajrayana tradition, she’ll discuss ways to ready oneself for the end of life, facing the approach of death, preparing the body, engaging in practice, observing behavior that benefits the deceased, dispensing with remains, and associated concerns.
 Her overview and the manual also include advice from Buddhist masters and a complete checklist to deal with secular issues, resource materials, and a glossary clarifying terms for those who are not Buddhist.
 This Forum is known to provide groups with meaningful opportunities for bonding and dialogue.
 The manual is available for pre-ordering preceding events and it is recommended that participants acquire this material.
 (See below.)
+Julie Rogers has been leading Transitional State Forums since 2016.

 This one-day forum may be sponsored by groups.